Manor Lakes

 Manor Lakes is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Manor Lakes' dwellings, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Manor Lakes' dwelling structure, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Manor Lakes stood at 8.0%, with mortgaged dwellings at 65.2% and rented ones at 26.8%.
-The median monthly mortgage repayment was $1,900, lower than Melbourne metro's $2,000.
-The median weekly rent was $360, compared to Melbourne metro's $390.
-Nationally, Manor Lakes' mortgage repayments were higher than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,900, below Melbourne metro's average of $2,000.
+Median weekly rent in the area was $360, compared to Melbourne metro's $390.
+Nationally, Manor Lakes' mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing